rangv/iothub-manager-dotnet/README.md

 * Device creation in IoT Hub
 * Read for all devices
 * Read for a single device
-* Query for sets of devices
+* Query for set of devices
 * Update devices
 * Delete devices
 * Schedule jobs